Skip to main content

 What Does an Aphantasia Test Measure?

-Aphantasia tests measure the ability to create mental images.
-People with aphantasia cannot visualize things – when they think of an apple, for example, they see no image in their mind's eye.
+An aphantasia test — or aphantasia quiz, as it is often called online — measures the ability to create mental images.
+People with aphantasia cannot visualize things: when they think of an apple, for example, they see no image in their mind's eye.

 Visual imagery exists on a spectrum: from aphantasia (no images) through typical imagery to hyperphantasia (extremely vivid, almost photographic images).
 Most people fall somewhere in the middle.